rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 The **shell**, known as _command interface_, allows users to send commands to the operating system.
 It is less visible today, since the implementation of graphical interfaces, but remains a privileged means on Linux systems which do not all have graphical interfaces and whose services do not always have a setting interface.

-It offers a real programming language including the classical structures: loops, alternatives and the common constituents: variables, passing of parameters, and sub-programs.
+It offers a real programming language including the classical structures: loops, alternatives, and the common constituents: variables, passing of parameters, and sub-programs.
 It allows the creation of scripts to automate certain actions (backups, creation of users, system monitoring, etc.).

 There are several types of shells available and configurable on a platform or according to the user's preference: